Companies loosen job requirements but challenges remain

-NEW YORK — Landing a waitressing job or bartending gig at the Lost Dog Cafe in Northern Virginia had never been easy.
+NEW YORK — Landing a waitressing job or bartending gig at a Lost Dog Cafe in Northern Virginia had never been easy.

 "Help Wanted" signs were a rarity, and half the chain's staff stuck around for at least 10 years.
 The onset of the pandemic made job prospects even worse when Lost Dog had to temporarily shut down indoor dining.